For decades, the premise of diets has revolved around what you eat, but in recent years, it’s all about when.

 Lunch should be less heavy but with a good proportion of protein, fat, and healthy carbohydrates, while dinner should be the smallest meal of the day, especially as your body’s insulin sensitivity decreases before bed.
 Ideally, you should consume bout 75 percent of your nutrition before 3pm.

 The reported benefits, however, make it worth it.
 When the body is depleted of sugar, it taps into the body’s reserves, such as the carbohydrates that get stored in the liver.
-Fasting overnight allows the body to convert fat to ketone bodies, which fuel the brain and heart.
+Fasting overnight allows the body to convert fat into ketone bodies, which fuel the brain and heart.
 Besides, your body isn’t struggling to digest your leftover pizza binge while also trying to repair itself.
 You’ll also be more inclined to skip dessert after dinner, which is truly a habit we could all get behind.

 Unlike many diets, the circadian rhythm diet isn’t about skipping meals or cutting calories.
 It’s about listening to what your body needs and not what your mind wants, and not eating during the time when you don’t need fuel can make a whole lot of difference to how your body takes on the day, whether the sun is up or not.